tjohann/my_common_docs/for_my_blog/distcc.md

 some stuff for my blog around distcc
 ====================================

 I dont want to repeat what others already said, so here is a link to the distcc repo as a starting point -> https://github.com/distcc/distcc .
-For more detailed infos check https://wiki.gentoo.org/wiki/Distcc and
+Note: for more detailed infos check https://wiki.gentoo.org/wiki/Distcc

 So why do i want to use distcc?
 Actually for my A20_SDK (https://github.com/tjohann/a20_sdk.git) i do a cross compilation for the kernel and u-boot parts.
-Even thought the Allwinner A20 based devices like bananapi (https://en.wikipedia.org/wiki/Banana_Pi) are usable as a small desktop, it lacks computing performance to build such huge code bases.
+Even thought the Allwinner A20 based devices like bananapi (https://en.wikipedia.org/wiki/Banana_Pi) are usable as a small desktop, it lacks computing performance to build huge code bases.

 My A20 based cluster (baalue -> https://github.com/tjohann/a20_sdk/blob/master/pics/baalue_cluster_01.jpg) would be a good platform to play around with distcc.
 In the end i want to build void-packages (https://github.com/voidlinux/void-packages) native on the cluster, so no cross compilation anymore.
+Also all builds like u-boot or kernel should run on the cluster.

-The build starting point is to build the latest emacs version (http://ftp.gnu.org/gnu/emacs/emacs-25.2.tar.xz).
+Another build starting point is to build the latest emacs version (http://ftp.gnu.org/gnu/emacs/emacs-25.2.tar.xz), because it's not available via void-packages.

 setup distcc